cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 id = 1 # int | Specifies the id of the Object.
+object_action_key = [
+        "kVMware",
-only_protected_objects = True # bool | If true, the response will include only objects which have been protected. (optional) storage_domain_id = 1 # int | Filter by Storage Domain id.
+    ] # [str] | Filter by ObjectActionKey, uniquely represent protection of an object.
+An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey, when specified Only objects of given action_key are returned for corresponding object id and this vec's size needs to be same as 'id'. (optional) only_protected_objects = True # bool | If true, the response will include only objects which have been protected. (optional) storage_domain_id = 1 # int | Filter by Storage Domain id.
 Only Objects protected to this Storage Domain will be returned. (optional) environments = [